danielroe/typed-vuex/docs/store/actions.md

 **Note**

 1. Even if you do not use the `actionTree` helper function, make sure not to use the `ActionTree` type provided by Vuex.
 This will interfere with type inference.
-You won't lose out by omitting it, as Typescript will complain if you pass an improperly formed action into [the `getAccessorType` function](/setup.html).
+You won't lose out by omitting it, as Typescript will complain if you pass an incompatible action into [the `getAccessorType` function](/setup.html#add-type-definitions).

 2. This package does not support [object-style dispatches](https://vuex.vuejs.org/guide/actions.html).